jeremytarling/python-tarot/README.md

 The card images are the late Jean-Claude Flornoy's lovely restoration of the tarot of Jean Dodal - you can the full deck from his website [Tarot History](https://tarot-history.com/).
 They are used here with the kind permission of Roxanne Flornoy.

-The card interpretations are the work of the late Dr Yoav Ben Dov, which he made available under the Creative Commons by-nc-sa licence - please be sure to link back to his website if you use them.
+The card interpretations are the work of the late [Dr Yoav Ben Dov](http://www.cbdtarot.com/download/), which he made available under the Creative Commons by-nc-sa licence - please be sure to link back to his website if you use them.

-As for me, my name is Jeremy Tarling and I work as a metadata specialist at the BBC.
-I've been fascinated by the tarot since childhood when my aunty first introduced me to the cards.